pymetrics/pact-testgen/README.rst

     pact-testgen /path/to/pactfile.json /tests/dir

-For more details, see the :ref:`Usage:Generating test files` section of the documentation.
+For more details, see the Usage section of the documentation.

 Fill in the generated provider states file
 ******************************************